davemhoward/updog/README.md

 updog requires 4 sources of data:
 1. Test data.
 This is the genetic dataset you want to make prediction in to.
 This data is required to be split by chromosome and in bfile, pfile or vcf format.
-2. Linkage Disequilibrium (ld) reference data matching the ancestry of the summary stats (typically the 1000 genomes or the HRC reference data panels.
+2. Linkage Disequilibrium (ld) reference data.
+This has to match the ancestry of the summary stats (typically the 1000 genomes or the HRC reference data panels.
 This data is required to be split by chromosome and in bfile, pfile or vcf format.
-3. The genome-wide summary statistics file
+3. Genome-wide summary statistics
-4. The genome-wide genetic scores for making predictions (typically created from passing the summary statistics file to packages such as PRS-CS or GCTB, or by using P-value thresholding and clumping)
+4. Genome-wide genetic scores for making predictions (typically created from passing the summary statistics file to packages such as PRS-CS or GCTB, or by using *P*-value thresholding and clumping)

 ## Getting Started